wiemax1093/ESP32-OTA-Pull-Dropbox/README.md

 # ESP32-OTA-Pull

-This is a fork of a fork for the original ESP-OTA-Pull, with some added debugging info and forced redirect following.
-This allows OTA updates from more sources.
-In my case, it enabled pulling compiled binaries from GitHub.
+This is a fork of a fork for the original ESP-OTA-Pull, with added api_key support for usage with SFTPgo.
+To obtain an apikey you need to use the Rest API to generate first an Admin Token, then add over the api a new apikey bound to a user or admin account (needs to be set up before over the web gui)

 A new example has been added demonstrating this functionality, where an ESP32, ESP32S2, or ESP32S3 Dev Module will install compiled binaries from the relaese tagged "example".